-This scenario may include costs relating to the repair of assets, increased volatility, business discontinuity and needed resiliency investments for addressing more severe and frequent natural disasters that would occur under a warming of 4°C. Working alongside PwC, we have analysed the Group's exposure to climate hazards at the Group's 55 operational sites (2022: 53 sites).
-A summary of the results is as follows:
+This scenario may include costs relating to the repair of assets, increased volatility, business discontinuity and needed resiliency investments for addressing more severe and frequent natural disasters that would occur under a warming of 4°C. Working alongside PwC, we have analysed the Group's exposure to climate hazards at 58 operational sites (2023: 55 sites).

-Based on the below analysis, at the end of 2023, the Group had 14 sites at higher risk of one or more climate hazards with heat being the most significant threat (8 sites, 15%).
-The total number of higher risk sites have increased compared to 2022 (12 sites) due to acquisitions during 2023.
-In 2040 heat is predicted to remain the most significant threat to the Group (10 sites, 18%).
-Overall, 35% of sites have been identified to be at higher risk from one or more climate hazards by 2040, which represents c.
-25% of 2023 Group revenues, however the revenue at risk is much lower as the complete loss of annual revenue from a site following a climate hazard event is highly unlikely and the sites have mitigations in place as well as the necessary insurance cover.
+At the end of 2024, the Group had 15 sites at higher risk of one or more climate hazards with heat being the most significant threat (9 sites, 16%).
+The total number of higher risk sites has increased compared to 2023 (14 sites) due to acquisitions during 2024.
+In 2040, heat is predicted to remain the most significant threat to the Group (11 sites, 19%).
+Overall, 34% of sites have been identified to be at higher risk from one or more climate hazards by 2040, which represents c.
+26% of 2024 Group revenue; however, the revenue at risk is much lower as the complete loss of annual revenue from a site following a climate hazard event is highly unlikely, as the sites have mitigations in place as well as the necessary insurance cover.
+During 2025, we will begin to assess and test business continuity plans at our sites most exposed to climate-related physical hazards.

-During 2023 business continuity plans were updated and enhanced across all our operational sites.
-In 2024 we will begin to assess and test business continuity plans at our sites most exposed to climaterelated physical hazards.
-The results of this analysis indicate the importance of taking action to reduce greenhouse gas emissions to minimise transition related risks.
-It also suggests that, while physical climate change risks to our future business operations are relatively low, it may present opportunities for the Group.
+The results of this analysis indicate the importance of taking action to reduce greenhouse gas emissions to minimise transition-related risks.
+It also suggests that, while physical climate change risks to our future business operations are relatively low, they may present opportunities for the Group.
 Given our focus on sustainable infrastructure, some of our operating companies already provide products and solutions to address extreme weather conditions, and we see this as an opportunity for future growth.

 Sites at higher risk

-Hazard 2023 No of sites 2023 % Total sites 2040 No of sites 2040 % Total sites
+Hazard 2024 no of sites 2024 % total sites 2040 no of sites 2040 % total sites

-Flood 3 (1) 5% 5 9%
+Flood 4 (3) 7% 6 10%

-Wind 3 (3) 5% 4 7%
+Wind 4 (3) 7% 5 9%

-Precipitation 7 (5) 13% 8 15%
+Precipitation 8 (7) 14% 9 16%

-Heat 8 (6) 15% 10 18%
+Heat 9 (8) 16% 11 19%

-Hail/Thunderstorms 5 (4) 9% 5 9%
+Hail/thunderstorms 6 (5) 10% 6 10%

-Drought 2 (2) 4% 3 5%
+Drought 1 (2) 2% 2 3%

-Wildfire 4 (4) 7% 4 7%
+Wildfire 3 (4) 5% 3 5%

-Total unique sites with one or more high risk hazards 14 (12) 25% 19 35%
+Total unique sites with one or more high risk hazards 15 (14) 26% 20 34%

-\ PwC's climate analysis tool assigned each site, for each hazard, an absolute hazard score from 1 to 100.
-Sites with hazard scores greater than 70 were deemed high risk.
+^{} PwC's climate analysis tool assigned each site, for each hazard, an absolute hazard score from 1 to 100.
+Sites with hazard scores greater than 70 were deemed higher risk.